Learn all of the popular podcast media hosting models and how LibSyn will be changing in February, 2014 for their current and new customers.

 Other companies, like one plan from SoundCloud, will offer unlimited storage but place limits on how much your media can be downloaded.
 This is fine for small audiences, even if you have a lot of content.
 But if you have a large audience and release a lot of content, you may hit these bandwidth limits every month.

-This unlimited storage but unlimited bandwidth is like a speed limit to your podcast’s growth (although actual download speeds aren’t affected).
+This unlimited storage with limited bandwidth is like a speed limit to your podcast’s growth (although actual download speeds aren’t affected).

 Easy: “monthly reset storage”